-Our products are inspired by a passion for Japan's incredible natural resources of both the sea and land that make up the time-honored Japanese pantry.
+Our products are inspired by a love of Japan's incredible natural resources of both the sea and land that make up the time-honored Japanese pantry.

-Japan is host to some of the most vibrantly healthy people on earth.
 The ingredients at the core of the traditional Japanese diet - such as kombu sea kelp, green tea, and rice - not only promote internal wellness and a sense of harmony, or wa, but many have also been treasured ingredients of the Japanese skincare routine for centuries.
 The skin is the body’s largest organ.
-We firmly believe that bathing with and using these ingredients topically is a wonderful way to absorb their health benefits and energy.
-We also hope to enlighten and encourage our customers to explore Japan’s traditionally made food and ingredients and incorporate them into their lives on a regular basis.
-They are truly life-changing.
+We believe that bathing with and using these ingredients topically is a wonderful way to absorb their health benefits and energy.

 The key tenets of the traditional Japanese kitchen include simplicity and the appreciation of the beauty of each individual ingredient.
 The same goes for our formulations.
 We believe in celebrating simplicity and nature, and so you will never find fillers and chemicals in any of our products.

-We have an obsession with traditional Japanese farming and gathering methods and are passionate about Japan's organic, wild-crafted, and macrobiotic-quality foods.
-Many crafts, including small-scale farming, the making of sake, and the harvesting of botanical ingredients such as tea and sea vegetables, are considered to be an almost spiritual art in Japan.
+Many crafts, including small-scale farming, the making of sake, and the harvesting of botanical ingredients, are considered to be an almost spiritual art in Japan.
 Many of these methods are passed down from generation to generation, with artisans dedicating their entire lives to their crafts.

 We honor these beautiful traditions through our ingredient selection process.
 We are dedicated to the highest standard of natural ingredients and are uncompromising on quality.

-We make our products by hand in micro-batches at the Amayori loft which is filled with passion and a dedication to Japanese beauty.
-We know exactly what goes into every bottle we pour and every package we fill.
-Each treasure that you take home carries with it a vibration of love, passion, and a dedication to natural-living and wellbeing.
+We make our products by hand in micro-batches at the Amayori loft which is filled with passion and a dedication to craftsmanship.

 Discover a selection of some of our favorite ingredients used in the Amayori collection below.